 This right, called "job stability", is granted to employees who work for the same employer for more than four hours per day in average, after a three month trial period.
-Once this period is completed, the employees are regarded as permanent and can only be dismissed under circumstances concerned with their behaviour at work or ability to carry out their duties.
+Once this period is completed, the employees are regarded as permanent and can only be dismissed under circumstances concerned with their behavior at work or ability to carry out their duties.

 Employers may enter into employment contracts for an undetermined period of time or for fixed terms.
-Fixed term contracts are expressly foreseen by Law and are basically allowed for cases such as business expansion, production increments, temporary labors, extraordinary circumstances and seasonal activities.
+Temporary or fixed term contracts are expressly foreseen by Law and are basically allowed for cases such as business expansion, production increments, temporary activities, extraordinary circumstances and seasonal activities.
 These contracts must be entered into in writing and communicated to the labor authority.

-In the event of unjustified dismissal, an employee may demand a severance payment equivalent to one and a half monthly salary per year of service (under a non term working agreement); and, one and a half monthly salary per pending month (under a fixed term working agreement).
-The maximum severance payment is twelve salaries.
+Workers on permanent contracts are entitled to mandatory severance payments if they are dismissed without cause.
+In Peru, the current mandatory severance pay (a key component in ensuring job stability) is set at 1.5 monthly salaries for each year of service.
+Workers under fixed term contracts are also legally entitled to a severance pay, equivalent to 1.5 monthly salaries for each month that remains pending to complete the term of the contract.
+In any case, the maximum severance payment is twelve salaries.
 Alternatively, the employee can demand the restitution to the same job he had.
 The law allows collective dismissals under certain circumstances such as acts of God or force majeure, financial or technical streamlining, dissolution, bankruptcy or operating downsizing without having to grant the severance payment.

-|b| Employees' benefits
+b Employees' benefits